 Therapy groups are NOT “Drop-In”.
 You must meet with a therapist before you start any group for a regular intake session.
 (This is different from our drop-in therapeutic workshops, seminars, or drop-in sessions.)
 Please call 973-408-3398 to schedule a group screening appointment or talk to your therapist.

 Are you experiencing stress? concerns about your relationships? making decisions? managing moods or emotions?
-This group allows members to discuss general issues that are of concern to them (emotions, relationships, family, etc.) in a confidential and supportive environment.
+This group allows members to discuss general issues that are of concern to them (emotions, anxieties, relationships, family, etc.) in a confidential and supportive environment.
 A group is often the best treatment for a variety of difficulties and can be more effective than individual therapy.
 Group provides a safe, confidential space for healing and growth.

 Are you experiencing worry or nervousness that interferes with your life?
 This group focuses on giving members a supportive place to discuss and share ideas for coping with and reducing symptoms of anxiety and stress.
 Specific skills will be taught and practiced for managing anxiety and worry.

-Thriving after Trauma – (Mondays from 4:30-6pm in the BC05)
+Thriving after Trauma – (TBA)

 A semi-structured support group to offer a safe space and opportunity to: Provide support and reconnections for members.
 Help individuals resume and/or maintain activities of daily living and practice behaviors that are self-nurturing.
 Provide assistance and encouragement in managing PTSD symptoms.
 Provide the opportunity for validation of one’s experience.
 Offer reality testing to correct distorted views of the self and Build trust in one’s self and the world around them.

 Interested individuals can contact the Counseling Center to schedule a brief group screening and answer any questions.

 Living with Loss: A Safe Space for Grieving Students – (Time TBD)